-Availability/demand is stable.
-Plants in A good crop can ease the pressure on price, though farmers may be reluctant to lower the price, as crop sustainability is the responsibility of the entire supply chain.
+A good crop can ease the pressure on price, though farmers may be reluctant to lower the price, as crop sustainability is the responsibility of the entire supply chain.
 The political situation is gradually improving too.
-The build-up of Russian troops on the Ukraine border there was a late and cold spring.
-In case of has eased, preventing any unforeseen supply disruptions.
+The build-up of Russian troops on the Ukraine border has eased, preventing any unforeseen supply disruptions.
 Currently, good quality seeds at a sustainable price for distilling are available in limited quantities.
-As stocks go down not clear how this will affect the crop and importers in the UK and EU are meeting customer demand.
+As stocks go down importers in the UK and EU are meeting customer demand.
 This has led to a price rise.